UbadahJ/QReader/README.md

 ## Features :sparkles:

-- Access all the books avaliable on the website
+- Access all the books available on the website
 - A builtin chapter reader optimized for reading on mobile devices
 - Notifications service for book updates
 - Bookmark progress on chapters
 - Day/Night theme support (Requires Android P or above)
+- Improved caching to allow offline content access
+- Improve notifications to allow opening chapters directly

 ## Screenshots :camera: